Indian Fantail: Description

+In recent years, a new variety of Indian Fantails has been developed in Pakistan, named American Fantails.
+It has the same attributes as the Indian Fantail except it is larger in size.
+Most Fantail clubs do not recognize it as a separate breed and consider it an oversized Indian Fantail.
+Moreover, the name "American Fantail" is used for the modern American variant of English Fantail in most countries outside Pakistan, India, and Bangladesh.

-Indian Fantail pigeons usually lay 2 or 3 eggs in a clutch.
+Indian Fantail pigeons usually lay 2 eggs in a clutch.
 Hatched fledglings take at least 4 to 6 weeks to fly and leave their home.
-Usually a breeding pair can lay eggs around or after 21 days from the first hatch.
+However, they take feed from their parents until they are 6 weeks old.
+Usually, a breeding pair can lay eggs around or after 21 days from the first hatch.